sparta1103/docs/docs/start/install.md

 ---

 ## Warning!
 **PteroBilling has not yet been released.** The Dev version contains known or unknown bugs.
 Install it now at your own risk.
-Please wait for the pre-release for a more stable version.
+Please wait for a more stable version.

 ## Download Our Source Code
 First, go to the directory where the website files are stored, for example: